Not Guilty

 When criminal charges threaten your future, the attorney you choose can make all the difference.
 If you have been accused of a crime in Cincinnati, turn to The Wieczorek Law Firm.

-For almost 20 years, founding attorney Mark Wieczorek—a former federal prosecutor who has tried hundreds of cases—has defended clients against the full spectrum of state and federal allegations, from first-time misdemeanors to complex felonies.
+For almost 20 years, founding attorney Mark Wieczorek, a former prosecutor who has tried hundreds of cases, has defended clients against the full spectrum of state and federal allegations, from first-time misdemeanors to complex felonies.
 He has handled more than 5,000 matters and appeared in federal courts nationwide, giving him a keen understanding of how prosecutors build their cases and how best to dismantle them.

 Our client-focused philosophy starts with listening.
 We learn the facts, the pressures you and your family face, and your goals, then craft a strategy tailored to your situation.
 That strategy begins with a meticulous review of the arrest itself: Was there probable cause?
 Were your constitutional rights respected during stops, searches, or interrogations?
 If we find any violation, we swiftly move to file motions to suppress evidence, exclude prejudicial material, or dismiss the charges outright.